-While often touted as a natural cure for all sorts of skin ailments, essential oils are a surprisingly common skin irritant.
+While often touted as a natural solution for all sorts of skin ailments, essential oils are a surprisingly common skin irritant.
 Contrary to popular belief, they’re not necessarily a safe alternative to artificial additives when it comes to created scented lotions.

 This is especially true for those with conditions like eczema whose skin is already extra sensitive to irritants.

 Some anecdotal evidence suggests essential oils like lavender, eucalyptus, and jojoba help with eczema when properly diluted.
 However, they have also been known to cause adverse side effects.
 If you do use lotions with essential oils, monitor your skin carefully afterwards.
 If you notice signs of an eczema flare-up, there’s a good chance that essential oils are the culprit.

 Another supposedly safe substitute for artificial ingredients, botanical oils can definitely create enticing scents.
 However, for those with eczema, they can also yield unpleasant reactions like itchiness, irritation, or flare-ups.

 Natural ingredients are not always better than chemical ones, especially if you already have a skin condition.
 Herbal ingredients – rose oil, vanilla oil, and almond oil in particular – can be irritants for those with eczema.